People aren’t looking for a reason to read your lead nurturing email messages. They’re looking for a reason to delete them.

 - Try email subject lines (this is my favorite relevancy booster — I find that the less marketing hype used, the better).
 Clarity matters.

-- Check the email tone: empathetic vs. sales speak
+- The tone of the email: empathetic vs. sales speak

 - Differentiate message copy (length and content)